 That was when Ryu noticed that his blood had the same golden glow that the vial had had moments ago.

-It seemed like an eternity to Ryu but he couldn't say how long Frog had been gone from the room but he didn't intend to be waiting for him when he got back.
-The guards had switched a few times since Frog had left and the two that watched after him now, seemed otherwise occupied.
-They were playing some sort of card game at one of the round tables they had moved from the throne room into in to the room they now occupied.
+It seemed like an eternity to Ryu but he couldn't say how long Frog had been gone from the room and he didn't intend to be waiting for him when he got back.
+The guards had switched a few times since Frog had left, and the two that watched after him now seemed otherwise occupied.
+They were playing some sort of card game at one of the round tables that they had moved from the throne room, in to the room they now occupied.

 The one had a pet sitting on his lap.
 A large semi-ovular shaped insect known as a pill bug.
 As insects go, they were actually kind of cute, despite his current circumstances.
 And as innocent as they looked, they were actually extremely dangerous.
-Ryu also knew that three other pill bugs were somewhere else in the laboratory, but he could see them at that moment.
+Ryu also knew that three other pill bugs were somewhere else in the laboratory, but he could see them at that moment, because of his restraints.